sangtruong92/DAQ-with-Siglent-oscilloscope/README.md

   + pip install pyvisa
   + pip install pyvisa pyvisa-py
   + pip install pandas

 2) Check IP adress of oscilloscope step by step:
+  + Function of oscilloscope: Utility -> I/O -> IP Set.
+  Note:
+  + Make sure your computer connected to oscilloscope.
+  + You can check the IP addess on web brower: http://192.168.1.212/ , for instance.

+3) Change the same IP Adress of oscilloscope in code :